MSGhero/Newgrounds-Snowboarding/README.md

 # Newgrounds-Snowboarding
-The public repo for the Newgrounds Snowboarding game
+The public repo for the Newgrounds Snowboarding game.
+Please credit the original artists and musicians if you use stuff (the audio tracks have various licensing terms found on Newgrounds, don't just steal!).

 ![image](https://user-images.githubusercontent.com/5033927/116805727-5fbf9580-aaf6-11eb-89c2-b023c303175e.png)